Building Your Home Voiceover Studio

 USB vs. XLR, or Why You Should Have an XLR Mic:

-A USB mic can get you started.
 An XLR mic will grow with your career.

 MICROPHONES I’VE USED (AND TRUST)